-Under SAT Announcement 7, the entity which has the obligation to pay the consideration for the transferr to the transferring shareholders has the obligation to withhold any PRC corporate income tax that is due.
+Under SAT Announcement 7, the entity which has the obligation to pay the consideration for the transfer to the transferring shareholders has the obligation to withhold any PRC corporate income tax that is due.
 If the transferring shareholders do not pay corporate income tax that is due for a transfer and the entity which has the obligation to pay the consideration does not withhold the tax due, the PRC tax authorities may impose a penalty on the entity that so fails to withhold, which may be relieved or exempted from the withholding obligation and any resulting penalty under certain circumstances if it reports such transfer to the PRC tax authorities.

 Although SAT Announcement 7 became generally effective as of February 3, 2015, it also applies to cases where the PRC tax treatment of a transaction that took place prior to SAT Announcement 7's effectiveness had not yet been finally settled as of the time SAT Announcement 7 became effective.
-As a result, SAT Announcement 7 could be determined by PRC tax authorities to be applicable to the historical reorganization of 7Road and our acquisitions of the equity interests of 7Road and MoboTap, and it is possible that these transactions could be determined by PRC tax authorities to lack a reasonable commercial purpose.
-As a result, the transfer of 7Road's or MoboTap's shares to other parties could be subject to corporate income tax of up to 10% on capital gains generated from such transfers, and PRC tax authorities could impose tax obligations on the transferring shareholders or subject us to penalty if the transferring shareholders do not pay such obligations and we do not withhold such tax.
+As a result, SAT Announcement 7 could be determined by PRC tax authorities to be applicable, for example, to our acquisition of the equity interests of MoboTap, and it is possible that the transaction could be determined by PRC tax authorities to lack a reasonable commercial purpose.
+As a result, the transfer MoboTap's shares to other parties could be subject to corporate income tax of up to 10% on capital gains generated from such transfer, and PRC tax authorities could impose tax obligations on the transferring shareholders or subject us to penalty if the transferring shareholders do not pay such obligations and we do not withhold such tax.